Aarhus-Psychiatry-Research/psycop-common/psycop/projects/forced_admission_inpatient/README.md

 ├── model_training/
 │   └── train_models_in_parallel.py # main driver for model training
 │   └── config/
-│   │   └── * # contains subfolder with configuration files for model training
+│   │   └── * # contains subfolders with configuration files for model training
 ```

 The models are saved here: